TUP INVESTOR ALERT: ROSEN, GLOBAL INVESTOR COUNSEL, Encourages Tupperware Brands Corporation Investors to Secure Counsel Before Important Deadline in First Filed Securities Class Action Commenced by the Firm – TUP

-/EIN News/ -- NEW YORK, March 24, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, announces it has filed a class action lawsuit on behalf of purchasers of the securities of Tupperware Brands Corporation (NYSE: TUP) between March 10, 2021 and March 16, 2023, both dates inclusive (the “Class Period”).
+NEW YORK, March 24, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, announces it has filed a class action lawsuit on behalf of purchasers of the securities of Tupperware Brands Corporation TUP between March 10, 2021 and March 16, 2023, both dates inclusive (the "Class Period").
 If you wish to serve as lead plaintiff, you must move the Court no later than May 19, 2023.

 SO WHAT: If you purchased Tupperware securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.